-"Super Bowl halftime show star Bruno Mars brings old-school showmanship to dynamic performance.
+Super Bowl halftime show star Bruno Mars brings old-school showmanship to dynamic performance.
 During Bruno Mars' 12-minute display — complete with a seamless cameo by The Red Hot Chili Peppers — the 28-year-old singer touched on bouncy '60s Motown, fun '70s disco funk, slick '80s pop and a hint of modern hip-hop-flash."

 Mars, born in Hawaii, comes from a family of musicians.
-He had an unsuccessful stint with Motown Records, but then signed with Atlantic in 2009.
+He had an unsuccessful stint with Motown Records, but signed with Atlantic in 2009.